SC-SGS/PLSSVM/README.md

                                 choose the Kokkos execution space to be used in the Kokkos backend: automatic|Cuda|OpenMP|Serial (default: automatic)
       --performance_tracking arg
                                 the output YAML file where the performance tracking results are written to; if not provided, the results are dumped to stderr
+      --mpi_load_balancing_weights arg
+                                can be used to load balance for MPI (must be integers); number of provided values must match the number of MPI ranks
       --use_strings_as_labels   use strings as labels instead of plane numbers --verbosity               choose the level of verbosity: full|timing|libsvm|quiet (default: full) -q, --quiet                   quiet mode (no outputs regardless the provided verbosity level!)